News Updates 2022

 2022-12-17T05:47:55+00:00December 17th, 2022|

-Agriculture Field Day: Red Rice Paddy variety – KMP 220 as alternative to Jyothi variety
+Agriculture Field Day: Red Rice Paddy variety – KMP 220 as an alternative to Jyothi variety

-Inaugurating the program, Dr. Shivalinga Swamiji lauded the services provided by the ICAR JSS KVK.
-“The JSS KVK is helping the farmers by developing new and better varieties and guiding them to get more yield.
-The relationship between the KVK scientists and the farmers is also cordial,” he said.
+During the inauguration, Dr. Shivalinga Swamiji commended the services rendered by the ICAR JSS KVK and acknowledged their efforts in developing new and improved varieties of crops.
+He highlighted the cordial relationship between the KVK scientists and the farmers.

 Farmers Somanna, D.L.
-Mahadevappa and Revanna, in whose agricultural fields the new variety was experimented, informed that the new variety is lesser prone to diseases and gave two times more yield than the earlier Jyothi variety.
-They informed they yielded 24 to 26 quintals of cereals from one acre.
-They also said that the new variety is more apt for drum sowing.
+Mahadevappa, and Revanna, who experimented with the new variety in their fields, shared their experiences.
+They reported that the KMP 220 variety is less prone to diseases and yielded twice as much as the Jyothi variety.
+They achieved yields of 24 to 26 quintals of cereals per acre.
+They also mentioned that the new variety is well-suited for drum sowing.

-Sri Venkatesh, SBI Financial Literacy Expert, informed the farmers about the various facilities and insurance options available to them from the bank.
+Sri Venkatesh, SBI Financial Literacy Expert, informed the farmers about various banking facilities and insurance options available to them.

 Dharnumasa special puja at Suttur Srikshetra